ShemDennis/Phase3Project/README.md

 ## Key Findings

-- **Racial Bias**: Black and Hispanic individuals are disproportionately stopped by law enforcement.
+- **Racial Bias**: There are more whites in the police force compared to all other demographic groups.
 - **Gender Disparity**: Males are significantly more likely to be stopped compared to females.
 - **Effectiveness of Stops**: The majority of stops result in **Field Contact** (no formal action), with only **6%** leading to arrests.
 - **Officer Demographics**: The racial and gender composition of officers impacts their decisions to initiate Terry stops, with White officers predominantly interacting with Black and Hispanic subjects.